 We produce a report and accounts every year.

-We have been based at the Fitzrovia Neighbourhood Centre (a small 18th century building with a Victorian shop front) on the corner of Tottenham Street and Goodge Place since 1975.
+We were based at the Fitzrovia Neighbourhood Centre (a small 18th century building with a Victorian shop front) on the corner of Tottenham Street and Goodge Place from 1975 to 2019.

-From here we provide a free housing, welfare and debt advice service, support older people, deliver creative arts, culture, recreation, health and social activities, and community development and social integration for the Bangladeshi community.
+From our Neighbourhood Centre we provided a free housing, welfare and debt advice service, supported older people, delivered creative arts, culture, recreation, health and social activities, and community development and social integration for the Bangladeshi community.